X

 Verdict:

-When everything is working for him, Leiter is must see TV.
+When everything is working for him, Leiter is must-see TV.
 The young fireballer possesses a deadly four-seam fastball, notable not only for its 97.3 mph velocity, but for its 17.5 inches of induced vertical break, giving it a unique combination of velocity and movement that has confounded opponents to a .185 AVG against.
 Leiter even gets 6.9 inches of extension with his delivery, improving the pitch’s perceived velocity.
 A 97 mph fastball from Leiter might seem like 99-100 to an opposing hitter.
-Leiter’s fastball has everything we’d want to see from a four-seamer, and he should be able to use this pitch as a great foundation towards success.
+Leiter’s fastball has everything we’d want to see from a four-seamer, and he should be able to use this pitch as a great foundation for success.

-Whether he finds that success will depend upon the effectiveness of his secondary stuff.
-Leiter is breaking ball away from being a topline starting pitcher, but I’m not sure any of his current offerings are enough.
+Whether he finds that success will depend upon the effectiveness of his secondary stuff, Leiter is breaking ball away from being a topline starting pitcher, but I’m not sure any of his current offerings are enough.
 His most used breaking ball has been an 87.7 mph slider, which he’s been using less and less over the last six weeks.
 It hasn’t been a great pitch, with the most concerning number being a pedestrian 27.3% whiff rate.

 His changeup has been a little better with a 32.2% whiff rate and looks like it could be his best secondary offering, but the fastball and changeup alone aren’t enough to carry him to consistent success.
-I think when the fastball is on for Leiter he can’t be touched, like on Saturday, but those starts may not happen very often.
-From a start by start basis we’re going to see ups and downs at this stage of his career.
+I think when the fastball is on for Leiter, he can’t be touched, like on Saturday, but those starts may not happen very often.
+From a start-by-start basis, we’re going to see ups and downs at this stage of his career.
 Leiter is still a work in progress, but a very talented one.
 I think he could be a nice add if you’ve missed out on the recent waiver wire rush around guys like Hurston Waldrep, Nolan McLean, and Shane Bieber, but he likely won’t be as consistent or reliable as those guys because they have deeper arsenals.

 Nestor Cortes, San Diego Padres – 19% Rostered